-A factor analysis (Principal Component Analysis) conducted previously indicated that there are four subscales captured by these items.
-These include: (1) agency utilization of the student's education; (2) educational preparation of CWEB and CWEL programs; (3) career advancement; and (4) commitment to child welfare.
-Alpha coefficients for these subscales ranged from .74 to .90 for this sample.
-Average subscale ratings for recent CWEB and CWEL graduates can be seen in Figure 11.
+A factor analysis (Principal Component Analysis) revealed that there are four subscales captured by the recent graduate survey items.
+These include: (1) agency utilization of the student's education; (2) educational preparation of CWEB and CWEL graduates; (3) career advancement; and (4) commitment to child welfare.
+Alpha coefficients for these subscales ranged from .74 to .90 for this sample, indicating that the items in the subscales are measuring one trait.
+Average subscale ratings for recent CWEB and CWEL graduates are shown in Figure 9.

-Figure 11.
+Figure 9.
 Recent Graduates' Perceptions: CWEB and CWEL

-CWEL graduates are lower than CWEB graduates on three of the four subscales, but are still trending to the positive side of the scale.
-The two most striking differences between CWEB and CWEL graduates are on the "agency uses experience" and "commitment to child welfare subscales".
-Combined with results from the T-test discussed above and the reviews of the open ended comments, more attention should be focused at the agency level to improve the career outlook for CWEL graduates and therefore improve retention.
-This discussion should occur early in the process, ideally when the worker is applying to CWEL.
+CWEL graduate ratings are lower than CWEB graduates for all four subscales, but are still trending to the positive side of the scale.
+The two most striking differences between CWEB and CWEL graduates are on the "career advancement" and "agency utilization of student's education" subscales.
+All subscales but "educational preparation of CWEB and CWEL" are significant at the .05 level or below.
+Combined with results from the t-test discussed above and the reviews of the open-ended comments, more attention should be focused at the agency level to improve the career outlook for CWEL graduates.
+This is a key contributor to retention.
+Discussion should occur early in the process, ideally when the worker is applying to CWEL.
 Prospectively thinking about how to utilize new knowledge and skills may begin to widen thinking beyond "promotion".
-While some agencies may not have the capability to promote CWEL graduates to supervisory positions, selecting CWEL graduates to serve on committees or oversee special projects will enable the CWEL graduates to use the skills they obtained in their MSW programs, thus giving them a greater sense of influence, satisfaction and pride in their work.
-In addition, providing CWEL graduates an opportunity to have input into how new state mandates will be implemented in the agencies, will not only give the administration valuable information on how changes in protocol affect front-line staff, but will provide the CWEL graduates a sense of empowerment and recognition that their opinion is valued and they have a voice in the agency culture.
+While some agencies may not have the capability to promote CWEL graduates to supervisory positions, selecting CWEL graduates to serve on committees or oversee special projects will enable the CWEL graduates to use the skills they obtained in their MSW programs, thus giving them a greater sense of influence, satisfaction, and pride in their work.
+In addition, providing CWEL graduates an opportunity to have input into how new state mandates will be implemented in the agencies will not only give the administration valuable information on how changes in protocol affect front-line staff, but will provide the CWEL graduates with a sense of empowerment and recognition that their opinion is valued and that they have a voice in the agency culture.
+CWEL graduates should also be involved in agency-sponsored change initiatives.
+Their knowledge of the agency culture, needs, along with their educational background place them in a perfect position to recommend changes to agency culture.
+It also places CWEL graduates in the forefront of efforts to transform agency culture and capitalizes on their potential to be leaders and changemakers.

-Graduates of both CWEB and CWEL feel that their respective programs have prepared them for working in the child welfare system.
-Ratings were slightly lower for CWEB graduates than for CWEL graduates on this subscale, but this is understandable and appropriate given the developmental stage of most CWEB graduates and that CWEL graduates have previous experience working in the field of child welfare.
-Recent CWEB graduates were more optimistic about their opportunities to advance in the field than CWEL graduates, and were more committed to the child welfare system.
-Ratings on the "prepared for child welfare subscale" were significantly higher for CWEL graduates.
+Graduates of both CWEB and CWEL believe that their respective programs have prepared them for working in the child welfare system.
+Ratings were slightly lower for CWEL graduates than for CWEB graduates on this subscale, but this may be because CWEL graduates feel they have a good grasp of the field of child welfare due to their prior work experience in the field.